My Testimony

 During high school and college, I attended church services sporadically and rarely opened a Bible.
 I lived for myself and for my glory.
 I was my number one fan and soccer was a huge part of my identity.
 A moralist and cultural Christian would be a good description of who I was.
 If you had asked me who Jesus Christ was, I would have said that He is the Son of God and that He died on the cross for me.
 However, I did not live life differently and merely accepted Jesus intellectually.
 He was simply my ticket to Heaven.
 I believed I was a pretty good person and that attending church was the right thing to do.

 It was not until I was 26 that I started to see the horror of my sins.
 This is when my first wife, Joy, left me to my complete surprise, and when my eyes were opened to the fact that I had not been living my life for the glory of God.
-I was an absolutely horrible husband who was in love with the world, money, and myself.
+I was sometimes a horrible husband who was in love with the world, money, and myself.
 The night my ex-wife left me was in many ways, the best night of my life.
 As I paced my house yelling out loud with tears streaming down my face, God woke me up and I acknowledged that I was His.
-I could not resist surrendering my life to God, and I firmly declared repeatedly that I belonged to Him.
-I took a new step in my faith and now had a true desire for Jesus to be the all in my life.
+I could not resist surrendering my life to God and repeatedly declared that I belonged to Him.
+I took a new step in my faith and now truly desired Jesus to be the all in my life.

 Although I was unable to prevent my wife of four years from divorcing me, God used Joy’s departure from my life to bring me to my knees, repent of my sins, and follow Christ in grace and truth.
 The Holy Spirit did a radical work in my heart and mind and continues to do so.
 By the grace of God, my faith in Christ has grown leaps and bounds over the years.